orsonadams/mosey/README.md

-In the brief experiments above there where somethings I which I had:
+Why Mosey?
+---

+Experiments leave me wanting

-* how to compare models at a glance
+* to compare models at a glance
-* how to run save models that are good
+* to run save models that are good
-* how to track and save experimentation parameters
+* to track and save experimentation parameters
-* how to run models async asynchronously
+* to run models async asynchronously
-* how to track data used for specific models
+* to track data used for specific models

 So I built mosey an lightweight experimentation pipeline that runs on the MOSI dataset but is generalizable to _any_ machine learning